cockroachlabs-field/cockroach-encrypted-stores/README.md

 cockroach init --insecure
 ```

+### Create & Assign PII and Non PII tables to Encrypted and Non-Encrypted stores

+This is the cool part, let’s create a PII and a Non-PII tables and put each of them in the proper ecrypted or non-encrypted stores.
+For the PII table, we'll create the table, set it's zone configuration to use the encrypted store and then insert some sample data to confirm our setup.

-Now the fun part, let’s create a `pii` table, put some data in and pin it to the encrypted stores
+Let’s create the PII table, apply it to the encrypted store and add some sample data.

 ```bash
 cockroach sql --insecure \
 -e "create table pii (k int primary key, v string);" \
 -e "alter table pii configure zone using constraints='[+encrypt]';" \
 -e "insert into pii (k,v) values (1,'bob');"
 ```

-Let's create a new table containing non-sensitive data called `non-pii`, pin it to the plaintext store
+Similarly, let’s create a Non-PII table, apply it to the non-encrypted store and add some sample data.

 ```bash
 cockroach sql --insecure \
 -e "create table non_pii (k int primary key, v string);" \
 -e "alter table non_pii configure zone using constraints='[+open]';" \